solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Users are not provided host or OS access to view or modify configuration files such as postgresql.conf
--   You can't create or load your own extension in Azure Database for PostgreSQL Flexible Server.
+-   You cannot create or load your own extension in Azure Database for PostgreSQL Flexible Server.

 ## Migrate to Azure Database for Flexible Server